Ovarian cancer: Hormones

 The use of fertility medication may contribute to ovarian borderline tumor formation, but the link between the two is disputed and difficult to study.
 Fertility drugs may be associated with a higher risk of borderline tumors.
 Those who have been treated for infertility but remain nulliparous are at higher risk for epithelial ovarian cancer due to hormonal exposure that may lead to proliferation of cells.
 However, those who are successfully treated for infertility and subsequently give birth are at no higher risk.
 This may be due to shedding of precancerous cells during pregnancy, but the cause remains unclear.
 The risk factor may instead be infertility itself, not the treatment.

 Hormonal conditions such as polycystic ovary syndrome and endometriosis are associated with ovarian cancer, but the link is not completely confirmed.
 Postmenopausal hormone replacement therapy (HRT) with estrogen likely increases the risk of ovarian cancer.
 The association has not been confirmed in a large-scale study, but notable studies including the Million Women Study have supported this link.
 Postmenopausal HRT with combined estrogen and progesterone may increase contemporaneous risk if used for over 5 years, but this risk returns to normal after cessation of therapy.
 Estrogen HRT with or without progestins increases the risk of endometrioid and serous tumors but lowers the risk of mucinous tumors.
 Higher doses of estrogen increase this risk.
 Endometriosis is another risk factor for ovarian cancer, as is pain with menstruation.
 Endometriosis is associated with clear-cell and endometrioid subtypes, low-grade serous tumors, stage I and II tumors, grade 1 tumors, and lower mortality.
+Ovarian cancer which coexists with endometriosis is known as endometriosis-associated ovarian cancer.
+The presence of transitional lesions (atypical endometriosis, borderline tumors) linking endometriosis to its malignant transformation is termed endometriosis-correlated ovarian cancer while the simple presence of endometriosis and ovarian cancer without the proof of transition is termed endometriosis-incidental ovarian cancer.

 Before menopause, obesity can increase a person's risk of ovarian cancer, but this risk is not present after menopause.
 This risk is also relevant in those who are both obese and have never used HRT.
 A similar association with ovarian cancer appears in taller women.